Skip to main content

 About Tuscan-Emilian Apennines

-Tuscan-Emilian Apennines National Park (Appennino Tosco-Emiliano) protects 26,149 hectares along the watershed ridge separating Tuscany from Emilia-Romagna in the northern Apennines.
-Established in 2001, the park encompasses the highest section of the northern Apennine chain with peaks exceeding 2,000 meters (Monte Cusna 2,121m, Monte Prado 2,054m), extensive beech and conifer forests, glacial lakes, alpine meadows, and traditional mountain communities on both slopes.
-The park was designated a UNESCO Man and Biosphere Reserve in 2015.
+Tuscan-Emilian Apennines National Park (Parco Nazionale dell'Appennino Tosco-Emiliano) protects 26,149 hectares along the watershed ridge separating Tuscany from Emilia-Romagna in the northern Apennines.
+[1] Established by presidential decree on May 21, 2001, the park encompasses the highest section of the northern Apennine chain with peaks exceeding 2,000 meters, including Monte Cusna (2,120 m) and Monte Prado (2,054 m), extensive beech and conifer forests, glacial lakes, alpine meadows, and traditional mountain communities on both slopes.
+[2] The park was designated a UNESCO Man and Biosphere Reserve in 2015.
+[3]

 Wildlife Ecosystems

 The park supports a complete suite of northern Apennine fauna.
 Wolves maintain stable packs throughout the territory, benefiting from the extensive forest cover and prey base of wild boar, roe deer, and red deer.
-Golden eagles nest on remote cliff faces.
+[1] Golden eagles nest on remote cliff faces.
 The forests host goshawk, black woodpecker, and various owl species.
-Chamois have been documented in the highest rocky areas.
 Mountain streams support native brown trout and the increasingly rare white-clawed crayfish.
 Alpine habitats above treeline host snow voles, alpine accentors, and occasionally wall creepers.

 Flora Ecosystems

 The park's vegetation shows classic Apennine altitudinal zonation.
 Chestnut and mixed oak forests dominate lower slopes, transitioning to pure beech at 1,200-1,700 meters.
-The Abetone area preserves planted silver fir and Norway spruce forests.
-Above treeline (approximately 1,800m), alpine grasslands host diverse wildflower communities including Apennine endemics.
-Glacial cirques contain bog habitats with arctic-alpine relict species surviving since the last ice age.
+Above treeline (approximately 1,800 m), alpine grasslands host diverse wildflower communities including Apennine endemics such as Primula apennina.
+[1] Glacial cirques contain bog habitats with arctic-alpine relict species surviving since the last ice age.
 The bilberry and rhododendron zone creates colorful subalpine heathlands.
-Over 2,000 plant species have been documented.
+The park contains close to 70 percent of total species present in Italy, including at least 260 aquatic and terrestrial plant species.
+[2]

 Geology